Small business layoff procedures

-Unless your last name is Trump, firing an employee is probably one of the least enjoyable parts of owning a business.
-And for a small business — where boss and employees often think of themselves as a “family” — terminating an employee can be especially tough.
+Terminating an employee is never an enjoyable aspect of running a successful business.
+For a small business — where owners and employees often think of themselves as a “family” —laying off or terminating an employee can be especially tough.

-In contrast to a large company where the human resources department handles employee termination, in a small business the owner may be interviewing job candidates– as well as discipline and fire — every employee personally.
+In contrast to a large company where the human resources department handles employee terminations, in a small business, the owner may be in charge of interviewing job candidates– as well as disciplining and firing — every employee personally.

-Knowing every employee by name is a great attribute for a boss to have, unless he or she lets personal feelings get in the way of sound business decisions.
-Even the smallest company should have a process for employee termination that takes into account the reason for the termination and the law.
+Knowing every employee by name is a great attribute to have as a boss, unless you let personal feelings get in the way of sound business decisions.
+Regardless of size, every company should have a process for employee termination that takes into account the reason for the termination and the law.

 - Prepare the workforce.
-Keeping the downsizing a secret until the last second may avoid rumors and gossip, but in this case, it meant that Laura missed the opportunity to cut her staff through Brian’s retirement instead of a termination.
-In a small business, it is likely that everyone knows about the company’s financial problems anyway, so it’s better to be honest about your plans ahead of time.
+Keeping the layoffs a secret until the last second may avoid rumors and gossip, but can also have a negative effect on your remaining employees.
+In a small business, it’s likely that everyone knows about the company’s financial problems anyway, so it’s better to be honest about your plans ahead of time.

-When contacted by another company about a reference for a terminated or downsized employee (or, for that matter, one who left under better circumstances), employers need to avoid the inclination to be either too nice or too harsh when providing a reference.
+When contacted by another company about a reference for a terminated or downsized employee, employers need to avoid the inclination to be either too nice or too harsh when providing a reference.
 In all situations, the safest policy is to confirm dates of employment and job titles only.

-Employee termination is tricky in any case, but when the employee being fired and the employer have a long work history and possibly even a personal friendship, the situation can become even more charged.
+Employee termination can be tricky in any case, but when the employee being laid off and the employer have a long work history and possibly even a personal friendship, the situation can become even more charged.
 Small business owners need to remember that, first and foremost, they are running a business, and a little professionalism and planning at the start can make the most uncomfortable termination both easier and legally compliant later.
 Stay ahead of the curve by subscribing to Monster Hiring Solutions today and get recruiting strategies, management tips and more, all sent to your inbox.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.